AntarEspadas/minecraft-movie-player/README.md

 - `-f` or `--filename-is-id`: if this option is present, the filenames of the images will be included in the index template as if they were their corresponding block's ID.
 This is useful since, in a lot of cases, the filename of a block is in fact its ID.

+**The `palette` subcommand**

+This subcommand will calculate the average color for all the specified block images and save them in a fila, along with their block IDs and any additional nbt data provided.

+Required positional arguments:

+- `path_to_block_folder`: the path to the folder containing all the block textures that are to be used.
+- `destination_file`: the path to the file that will be generated.

+Optional arguments:

+- `-i` or `--index`: the path to the index file that should be used to generate the palette.
+Alternatively, if this option is not provided, the program will calculate the average color for all  the blocks inside the given folder and use their filenames as block IDs.

 ## How it works